Václav Karabáček: Playing career

+Karabáček was also selected with the 36th pick of the 2013 KHL Junior Draft by KHL Medveščak Zagreb.

 Karabáček played the first game of the 2014 NHL preseason with the Sabres before being sent back to the QMJHL.
 After playing one preseason game for the team in the 2015 NHL preseason as well, he was again sent back to juniors.